cloudeight/style-guidelines/css/README.md

 ## Syntax and Formatting
 ### Fundamentals
-Looking at the anatomy of a CSS ruleset above, these are the main fundamental rules they should:
+In it's simplsitc form a CSS ruleset should:

 - Use four (4) space indents (no tabs)
 - Use 100 characters max